AGI-Labs/continual_rl/README.md

 By default, the experiment will be run in "command-line" mode, where any policy configuration changes can be made simply by appending `--param new_value` to the arguments passed to main.
-The default policy configurations (e.g. hyperparameters) are in the config.py file within the policy's folder, and any of them can be set in this way.
+The default policy configs (e.g. hyperparameters) are in the config.py file within the policy's folder, and any of them can be set in this way.

 For example: